Nothing Is Impossible (song): Covers and renditions

 Nothing Is Impossible has been translated and interpreted in many evangelical churches around the world.
 This song has been covered by a number of Christian music artists including Gateway Worship led by the worship singer Matt Birkenfeld, Israel & New Breed, Marco Barrientos, Lakewood Church, El Lugar de Su Presencia among other artists.

 On April 12, 2011, Indiana Bible College released the song Nothing Is Impossible from the album Your Name.

 On July 25, 2012, the Mexican Christian singer Marco Barrientos, released the Planetshakers song in Spanish Nada Es Imposible for the album "Ilumina" and the album Legado de Adoración (2016).

 On February 5, 2013 the band Quatro por Um released the song Nothing Is Impossible from the album Nada é Impossível.

 On March 23, 2014 the band Gateway Worship released the album My Sole Pursuit, on the album they include the song Nothing Is Impossible.

 In 2015 the colombian band of Su Presencia released Nada Es Imposible in an acoustic version.

+In 2023 the EDM Remix version was Re-recorded during a Sold-Out concert on September 8–11 in Manila/Pasay City, Philippines.